malyawka/Unity-Mesh-Importer/README.md

 Notes:
 ------
-This utility stores import settings in the [meta file].
-If there are any errors, then remove the line [userData: ...] from the [meta" file].
+This utility stores import settings in the [meta file](https://docs.unity3d.com/2018.4/Documentation/Manual/BehindtheScenes.html).
+If there are any errors, then remove the line [userData: ...](https://docs.unity3d.com/ScriptReference/AssetImporter-userData.html) from the [meta" file](https://docs.unity3d.com/2018.4/Documentation/Manual/BehindtheScenes.html).